Skip to content

 Recycling is usually number one on our list, but today, it's last...

 According to the 5 R's, four actions should be taken, if possible, prior to 'recycling': refuse, reduce, reuse, repurpose, and then recycle.
-Incorporating this methodology into your business' waste reduction and recycling efforts will minimize landfill waste and help take your recycling program to the next level.
+Incorporating this methodology into your business' waste reduction and recycling efforts will minimize landfill waste and help take your recycling program to the next level, helping you enter the world of sustainable waste management.
 In this post, we explain each of the 5 R's and the benefits of putting them into practice at your business.

 How to Apply the 5 R's